Meanttobe/MachineLearing/readme.md

-The repository contains some classic machine learning code”
+The repository contains some classic machine learning code